BioinfoNet/hack-paper/document/manuscript.md

 # Acknowledgement

-We acknowledge the support from ... and the contribution from ....
+We acknowledge the support from ... and the contribution from Mozilla Science Lab and KENET.

 Use this section to acknowledge funding and resource contributions to the project.